 Remember to speak to your agency before your interview.
 By doing this you will be used to speaking with others outside of your current organisation.
 Give your agency a quick telephone call and ask them questions about the company and the role.
 But, most importantly, ask them about the person who will be interviewing you.
 Find out about their personality and what their role is within the company.
 From this information you can also work out if you would be the right fit for the company and if you could imagine yourself working there in a permanent or temporary position.
 When you find out more about your interviewer from the agency – you can then conduct your research based on this, and you can go on to prepare relevant interview questions.

 Breathe… By regulating your breathing you will be able to keep yourself calm.
 The shorter breaths you take, the more worked up you allow yourself to be.
-Take deep breathes and concentrate on impressing your interviewer.
+Take deep breaths and concentrate on impressing your interviewer.

 The more prepared you are for an interview, the more relaxed and successful you will be.
-Never think that you can just ‘wing it’, by doing this you will essentially waste both yours and the interviewer’s time.
+Never think that you can just ‘wing it’, by doing this you will essentially waste both your and the interviewer’s time.